OneUIProject/OneUI-Design-Library/README.md

 </details>
 <br/>

+If you encounter problems with Proguard (missing classes), see this [Issue](https://github.com/Yanndroid/OneUI-Design-Library/issues/53) by [AlirezaIvaz](https://github.com/AlirezaIvaz).

 ## Usage
 In general, most of the views are styled automatically when you apply ```android:theme="@style/OneUITheme"``` in AndroidManifest.xml, the usage of the custom views in the library however is needed to achieve the best results.